EtherCD/lwf/docs/Usage.md

 ## Schema

-To create a scheme, we need to create an instance of the `Schema` class.
+To create a scheme create an instance of the `Schema` class.

 Example code: